Feeding the Youth Inside You

 Omega-3 Essential Fatty Acids

 Essential fatty acids like omega-3 that contain docosahexaenoic acid (DHA) plus eicosapentaenoic acid (EPA) are vital to the body’s normal development and function, especially for the brain and eyes.
-Omega-3 deficiencies are linked to decreased memory and mental abilities, tingling sensation of the nerves, poor vision, diminished immune function, heart attacks, cancer, insulin resistance, asthma, lupus, schizophrenia, depression, postpartum depression, accelerated aging, stroke, obesity, diabetes, arthritis, ADHD and Alzheimer’s disease.
+Omega-3 deficiencies are linked to decreased memory and mental abilities, tingling sensation of the nerves, poor vision, diminished immune function, accelerated aging, obesity, insulin resistance and other chronic conditions.

 ‘PS, I Love You’

-Phosphatidylserine (PS) benefits brain function and cognitive performance, while reducing the risk for certain neurological disorders such as Alzheimer’s disease.
-PS has been shown to reduce the effects of mental stresses such as anxiety, improve mental function in the elderly, improve attention, behavior and learning performance in children and young adults, and reduce the severity of depression.
+Phosphatidylserine (PS) benefits brain function and cognitive performance, while reducing the risk for certain neurological disorders.
+PS has been shown to reduce the effects of mental stresses such as anxiety; improve mental function in the elderly; improve attention, behavior and learning performance in children and young adults; and reduce the severity of depression.

 The Body Guard

 Resveratrol protects many parts of our body due to its antioxidant and anti-inflammatory properties.
-New studies show it helps bone health, reduces cataracts, helps coordination, reduces disk deterioration and protects joints, guards against Parkinson’s, improves erectile performance, protects the liver and pancreas, and helps regulate cell health while protecting against adverse cell changes.
+New studies show it helps bone health, reduces cataracts, helps coordination, reduces disk deterioration and protects joints, protects the liver and pancreas, and helps regulate cell health while protecting against adverse cell changes.
 Protykin® delivers cell-protecting nutrients similar to those found in resveratrol.

 We can’t help getting older, but we can significantly affect how we look and feel as we age.
 At its root, aging is simply the body slowing down and becoming less efficient in its repair process.
 By fueling the body with the right nutrients, we can boost that efficiency and keep the internal engine revving.